usert5432/calo-ddpm/README.md

 This package provides implementations of GAN and DDPM/DDIM models used in the ["Effectiveness of denoising diffusion probabilistic models for fast and high-fidelity whole-event simulation in high-energy heavy-ion experiments"](https://arxiv.org/abs/2406.01602) paper.
-The instruction below describe how to setup this package, train generative models, and synthesize new data.
+The instructions below describe how to setup this package, train generative models, and synthesize new data.